This pyOver example looks at the process from grid generation to execution and

 $ BuildPlot

-This results in the surface grid file Composite.srf
+This results in the surface grid file Composite.srf, which contains all

 three surface grids combined into a single file.